Chief Administrative Officer for Golisano Children’s Hospital of Southwest Florida

 She assumes overall administrative responsibility for managing the hospital's internal and external relationships to assure achievement of strategic and operating goals and is responsible for all clinical, administrative, financial and physical plant activities.
 She successfully manages an annual $40 million operating budget.

-Kathy led an eight-month initiative with architectural firm HKS, along with a team of more than 160 hospital staff, to design a 400,000 square foot children's tower.
+Kathy led an 18-month initiative with architectural firms HKS (preliminary plans) and FKP (final design), along with a team of more than 160 hospital staff, to design a 300,000 square-foot children's tower.
 The new facility was designed with streamlined adjacencies to the original health care facility.
-She presented this collaborative experience at the National Association of Children's Hospitals and Related Institutions (NACHRI) in 2011.
+She presented the HKS collaborative experience at the National Association of Children's Hospitals and Related Institutions (NACHRI) in 2011.

 Kathy earned an Associate of Science in Nursing from Hahnemann University, Philadelphia, Pa; Bachelor of Professional Studies with a concentration in Health Services & Administration, Barry University, Fort Myers, Fla.; Master of Science in Human Resource Development and Administration, Barry University, Fort Myers, Fla.; and a Certified Nurse Administrator Advanced, American Nurses Credentialing Services.
 Kathy also completed the Johnson and Johnson Nurse Fellows Program at Wharton School of Business at the University Of Pennsylvania in 2008.